Scalingo/documentation/src/_posts/platform/app/2000-01-01-filesystem.md

 provider.

 {% warning %}
-  Currently we do not limit disk size of the `/tmp` folder inside an application container.
-You can use a few gigabytes, beyond that, there's a risk that your container will be killed.
+  Currently Scalingo does not limit disk size of the `/tmp` folder inside an application container.
+Your container may be killed if you use more than a few gigabytes.
 {% endwarning %}